 The Town Council is proud of its achievements at the Common Pond site, which during the period between 1995 and 1998 saw the transition of the area from a rather raw and uninviting state.
 In January 2006, the Town Council undertook a survey of the site and, on the advice from the Environment Agency, additional work to improve and consolidate the island banks was considered a necessity to prevent further erosion.
 This was achieved by planting aquatic plants established in coir fibre rolls, around the banks of the islands.

-In 2013/14, the Town Council plans to carry out a series of works at the Common Pond to improve drainage of the circular path, make access via slippery pathways safer and suitable for wheelchairs and pushchairs, manage the problems associated with large numbers of Canada Geese and work with Hailsham in Bloom to plant more trees and develop the existing arboretum.
+In 2013/14, the Town Council carried out a series of works at the Common Pond to improve drainage of the circular path, make access via slippery pathways safer and suitable for wheelchairs and pushchairs, manage the problems associated with large numbers of Canada Geese and worked with Hailsham in Bloom (now Environment Hailsham) to plant more trees and develop the existing arboretum.

 Donations from the public

 The Town Council is always happy to receive any donations to maintain this beautiful location.

 The Town Council employs a part-time Pond Warden who monitors the site and reports problems or concerns about the area to the Town Council.